-I recently read the fantastic Forbes article, “8 Essentials Of Creating A Sustainable Advocacy Program.”
-Not only does it cover the creation of an advocacy program, it also does a great job highlighting the value of brand advocacy.
-Written by Ekaterina Walter, the article curates key statistics as proof points for the value of advocacy, such as:
+I once read a fantastic Forbes article, “8 Essentials Of Creating A Sustainable Advocacy Program.” and the articles guiding principles stuck with me.
+Not only does it cover the creation of an advocacy program, it also does a great job highlighting the value of an advocate.

 A typical sales funnel stops at the purchase, but an ideal customer journey ends in advocacy.
 Relationship marketing disciplines like social media typically touch customers at the top and bottom of this funnel.

 As Walters points out, advocates have immense brand value – but how does PR play a role?
 A quick look at a standard customer purchase funnel helps to illustrate where PR comes into play at every stage.

 In PR we’re always looking for 3rd parties to sing our praises, its why we love it when a journalist or blogger writes about our brand.
 A 3rd party endorsement from an advocate is no different; they are telling the world about your brand.